 - Push content to relevant user segments via email or app notifications

-Don’t take the well travelled path of simply reporting what happened.
+Don’t take the well-traveled path of simply reporting what happened.
 Discover how recent developments affect your users and offer free advice on how it will change their service, what they can do about it and the long term implications.

 Achieve and maintain transparency